vishvAsa/notes/biology/organism/health/vyAyAmaH.md

 #### Leeway for youth
 - 1 Young athletes (teens/20's) can be lean & fit, even with a bad diet
 - 2 They can progress even with a bad training program

+### Flexibile intensity
+The idea is that you train how you feel on the day, and use your program as a guide not as an absolute.
+This meant that when you were fresh you might do more; when tired you do less.
+Aka intuitive/ agile training.
+Intuitive training isn't an excuse to slack, it's an attempt to work with the body.

 ## Motivation
 - "As a biological organism the human body is adaptive; more than that, it is antifragile, this is an important distinction in that things that are antifragile need stress to improve."